-Overall, a quick, enjoyable read, but I can’t say a necessary read if you’ve seen the movie, which works just as well.
-Ultimately, Goldman seems better suited to writing screenplays, which he’s also made quite a success doing.
-My advice: rent or buy The Princess Bride, and if you want to know more about the story, by all means get the book.
+Overall, The Princess Bride is a quick, enjoyable read, but I can’t say it’s necessary if you’ve seen the movie, which works just as well.
+Ultimately, Goldman seems better suited to screenplays, which he’s made quite a successful career out of.
+My advice: rent or buy The Princess Bride, and if you want to know more about the story and its characters, by all means get the book.